DA0-DA0/dao-contracts/contracts/external/cw-abc/README.md

 }
 ```

-- `fees_recipient`: the address that will recieve fees (usually a DAO).
+- `fees_recipient`: the address that will receive fees (usually a DAO).
 - `token_issuer_code_id`: the CosmWasm code ID for a `cw-tokenfactory_issuer` contract.
-- `supply`: infor about the token that will be minted by the curve.
+- `supply`: info about the token that will be minted by the curve.
 This is the token that is created by the bonding curve.
 - `reserve`: this is the token that is used to mint the supply token.
 - `curve_type`: information about the pricing curve.
 - `phase_config`: configuration for the different phase of the augmented bonding curve.